Updated by Rob Nightingale on June 21st, 2017

-If Ebay is the world’s garage sale, Etsy is its crafts fair.
+If eBay is the world’s garage sale, Etsy is its crafts fair.
 Thousands of artists and makers turn to the site to create their own online store from which to sell their wares.
 A bit of searching can bring up some genuinely beautiful, unique items here.
 It’s a fantastic way to customize your home.

-ebay has been called the world’s garage sale, and the comparison isn’t unfair.
+eBay has been called the world’s garage sale, and the comparison isn’t unfair.
 Less of a player than once it was, the site (especially its ‘motors’ section) remains a viable avenue for bargain-hunters all over the world.

 A first glance at Craigslist, with its early nineties web design and no visible Helvetica, would not cause it to jump out at you as a website relevant to 2016.
 That’s where you’d be wrong.
-The minimalist website and its virtual classified ads remain a great way to buy and sell cars, computer equipment, and pretty much anything else you can imagine.
+The minimalist website and its virtual classified ads remain a great way to buy and sell cars, computer equipment, and anything else you can imagine.
 Just stay out of the personals section unless you’re into that sort of thing.

 Overstock, Amazon’s iconoclastic little brother, remains a major online retail outlet: they have great deals, good service– and, they accept Bitcoin.
 What’s not to like?

 Years after its formation, ThinkGeek remains an internet staple.
 The stuff they sell is rarely practical, but it is cool: the site delights in nerd tchotchkes and swag, and their stuff makes for great gifts and desk toys for the unrepentant dorks among us.

 Newegg is a retailer dedicated to inexpensive consumer electronics, and they do a good job of underbidding the big, non-specialized stores.
 Their refurbished items are often very good deals.